Balkan Romani: Grammar

 Turkish grammar plays a large role in Balkan Romani.
 The use of Turkish conjugations is widely embedded within Balkan Romani and oftentimes, it is difficult to tell the difference between the grammar of the two languages depending on geography.
 Balkan Romani has compartmentalized grammar originating from Turkish verbal paradigms along with some Greek influence.
-Much of the morphology of the language has Greek and Turkish origins, which is why the language is viewed by many professionals as a "mixed" language and thus it is hard to see where one language ends and the other begins.
+Much of the morphology of the language has Greek and Turkish origins, which is why the language is viewed by many professionals as a dialect continuum and thus it is hard to see where one language ends and the other begins.
 All Romani dialects use Greek derived nominal endings, masculine nouns and loan nouns.

 Morphology

 The morphology of the Balkan Romani language is again heavily influenced by both the Turkish and Greek languages.
 Many people view this language as a sort of melting pot because there are so many different influences on it.
 Turkish and Greek might be the most influential languages on Balkan Romani but other languages, such as Armenian, have also influenced it.
 Part of the substrate of Balkan Romani appears to be derived from medieval northern Indian languages.